memosasoft/smart-spider-project/README.md

-**smart-spider-3.0**

-Smart is maybe too strong a definition.
-Let's say its not dumb.
-It chooses the path depending on the keyword found in the URL.
-It has some more features and some intelligence.
+**smart-spider-project**

+The repository cointains all my spider programs.

 My smart-spider project is a component of my engine project.
-I am still exploring possibilities.

-More intelligence will be added in the futur.

 **Recommendation**
 The image_miner works very well.